saraborello/UniMIB-ResearchGraph/README.md

 Execute the code in this order inside the Data Querying directory:
 1. `neo4j_research_queries.py`: Run this file to run the cypher queries
 2. `comunity_detection.cypher`: Run this file to perform the comunity detection also copying, pasting into Neo4j

+## Graphrag and chatbot

+Execute the code in this order inside the Chatbot directory:
+1. Install the plugin APOC inside neo4j
+2. `app.py`: Run this file to execute the chatbot